USS Gilmer (DD-233): World War II

 On 12 May the ship sailed from Hollandia to embark underwater demolition teams (UDT) at Pearl Harbor and debarked them 14 June 1944 at the initial assault on Saipan.
 Two days later she discovered and sank four Japanese cargo ships, taking 24 prisoners, escaping serious damage.
 Tinian Town was bombarded 23 June and UDT operations off that island continued until 14 July when Gilmer, along with William C. Miller, formed an offensive antisubmarine warfare group and sank I-55 in 18°18′N 146°26′E. DANFS listed this submarine as I-6, but I-6 is believed to have been lost to friendly fire at the end of June 1944.

 Gilmer sailed from Tinian 12 August for Pearl Harbor and until January 1945 conducted demolition and reconnaissance training with UDT teams in Hawaiian waters.
 She sailed 10 January as flagship for rehearsal exercises at Ulithi, and on 16 February closed Iwo Jima for the initial amphibious assaults.
 UDT teams were landed on the eastern and western beaches, and Gilmer screened Tennessee as the big ship bombarded Japanese defenses on Iwo Jima.
 Patrolling and screening activities continued through 24 February, when Gilmer sailed for Leyte, arriving four days later.
 After touching Ulithi, she took part in the Okinawa operation, closing that island 25 March 1945 as flagship of the UDT's.
 The next day, a kamikaze hit her galley deckhouse, killing one and wounding three crewmen.
 Gilmer supported the invasion until 9 April when she sailed for repairs at Pearl Harbor, but returned to Okinawa 4 July to recommence patrolling duties.

 Following antisubmarine screening assignments for convoys bound from the Philippines to Okinawa, Gilmer moored at Nagasaki 13 September after Japan's surrender to carry prisoners of war from there to Okinawa.
-She sailed from that island 15 October to escort a convoy to Hong Kong, arriving 22 October, and sailed again 2 days later to escort troopships carrying the Chinese 13th Army to Chinwangtao.
-After further escort and patrol voyages along the China coast, Gilmer sailed from Tsingtao 26 November for the United States and finally moored in the U.S. again at Philadelphia 11 January 1946.
+She sailed from that island 15 October to escort a convoy to Hong Kong, arriving 22 October, and sailed again 2 days later to escort troopships carrying the Chinese 13th Army to Qinhuangdao.
+After further escort and patrol voyages along the China coast, Gilmer sailed from Qingdao 26 November for the United States and finally moored in the U.S. again at Philadelphia 11 January 1946.